|← Chapter 5·||Turning Signs (Contents)||References||blog|

 Jesus said, ‘Do not lie, and do not do what you hate, because all things are disclosed before Heaven.
 For there is nothing hidden that will not be revealed, and there is nothing covered that will remain undisclosed.’— Thomas 6 (Meyer)

-The seed symbolizes not only extreme compression or concentration, but also implicit potential.
+The seed symbolizes not only extreme concentration, but also implicit potential.
 Once the potential has been realized explicitly – as when you have chosen a word or metaphor to express your idea – the myriad other ways in which the idea could have been expressed are, as it were, hidden behind the one you chose.
 Perhaps this explains (or perhaps it conceals!) what is intimated by Thomas 83:

 And he said: ‘Whoever finds the meaning of these words will not taste death.’